 Practice social distancing, good hygiene, and follow the stay-at-home rules as directed by our public health and government officials.

 Limit your child’s/children’s and family’s interactions with others.
 Have virtual playdates.
-We do not advise engaging in other interactions with those outside your family.
+We do not advise engaging in interactions with those outside your family.

 Travel only if essential.
 Consult the CDC and State Department websites before traveling or returning to be aware of the restrictions may be placed upon you and your family members.